slamdf150xc/Genmon-addon/genmon/DOCS.md

 of the addon will be set in the config files.
 All of these settings can also be set in the GUI.

+All config files are accessable in the /addons/genmon directory in Home Assistant.
+This will allow the config changes to persist across updates.

 **Note**: _Currently, any settings changed after the inital run won't be reflected in the app._

 GenMon add-on configuration: